Mr-man7352/Mr-man7352/README.md

 ### Hi there 👋 I am Manish
+## On the way to become a full stack developer
 <!--
 **Mr-man7352/Mr-man7352** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.